element-of-surprise/coercion/workflow/storage/cosmosdb/MAINTAINCE.md

 This works by calling `fetchPlan` which reads the plan from the database.
 This grabs all the plan fields, however any field that would contain another `struct` either stores the object's ID as string uuid.UUIDv7 or a list of the uuid.UUIDv7 objects.
 This is because these arrays are technically unbounded so normalization is used here, even though CosmosDB is a NoSQL database.

-There is a generic `fieldToCheck` method that will convert a field name to a check object.
+There is a generic `idToCheck` method that will convert an ID to a check object.
 This is used to convert the `BypassCheck`, `PreCheck`, `PostCheck`, `ContCheck`, and `DeferredCheck` fields to their respective check objects.

-All sub-objects are converted in a similar way with a `fieldTo` method.
+All sub-objects are converted in a similar way with an `idsTo` method.
 This is used to convert the `Blocks`, `Sequences` and `Actions` fields to their respective objects.

 Each of these methods are contained in their own sub files: